jeanwsr/mokit-doc-mdbook/src/chap3_quick.md

-# Quickstart
+# 3 Quickstart

-## Which method should I use?
+## 3.1 Which method should I use?
 For practical use, e.g. to properly compare results with those from experiments, NEVPT2, CASPT2, MC-PDFT or MRCISD is recommended.
 The GVB and CASSCF methods are often qualitatively correct.
 For high accuracy results, dynamic correlation is necessary.
 Additional general recommendations are provided below:

 (1) NEVPT2 is free of the intruder-state problem, thus is preferable to CASPT2.

-(2) If you find NEVPT2/CASPT2 is too expensive for your system, consider the MC-PDFT method.
+(2) If you find NEVPT2/CASPT2 is too expensive for your system, consider the MC- PDFT method.

 (3) If you find the computation cost of NEVPT2/CASPT2 is acceptable for your system and you want higher accuracy, consider ic-MRCISD in OpenMolcas/Molpro.
 For very small systems such as two or three atoms, the uncontracted MRCISD in ORCA is a good choice.

-## Which basis set should I use?
+## 3.2 Which basis set should I use?
 For testing or debug, you can use any type of basis sets.
 You can, of course, use a small basis set like def2-SVP to test whether AutoMR works.
 However, for practical use or to obtain publishable data, please use at least triple-zeta basis set, e.g. cc-pVTZ, def-TZVP, def2-TZVP or def2-TZVPP.
 Results obtained from combinations like MRCISD/def2SVP, NEVPT2/6-31G(d) are almost useless.
 If, unfortunately, you have very limited computational resource, e.g. less than 8 CPU cores, then the cc-pVDZ basis set is recommended.
 Additional general recommendations are provided below:

 (1) If your system is large, or has complicated electronic structure and you want to see whether AutoMR works, or you just want to see the workflow of AutoMR, you can use a small basis set like def2SVP to go through the computation.
 After it normally terminates, you can switch to using a larger basis set.